Online Colleges That Accept Transfer Credits

 Do Online Colleges Accept Transfer Credits?

 Yes!
 Most accredited online colleges accept transfer credits.
-Many online colleges operate on the premise that they are serving busy nontraditional students who may have prior educational experience and even prior degrees.
+Many online colleges operate on the premise that they are serving busy nontraditional students who may have prior educational experience and even prior college degrees.

 Transferring college credits is a common practice.
 However, not all credits are created equal.
-While many online colleges accept transfer credits, they have standards for which credits they can accept.
+While many online schools accept transfer credits, they have standards for which credits they can accept.

 Accreditation